ooexiaoo/onlinegarden/src/site/notes/📚 Books/Atomic Habits.md

 Response is the action we take in order to change our habit.
 This is where many people fail.
 To change our old bad habit is where many have a really hard time.
 To replace an old habit with a new one, especially when we have been practicing the old habit for a really long time.
-This is where [[2-Minutes\|2-Minutes]] rule can come in handy.
+This is where [[2-Minutes Reset\|2-Minutes Reset]] rule can come in handy.
 This is where you gradually change a habit by taking it slow but, doing it consistently.

 ## Reward
 No need to explain it too much, but, this is where you start to see the results of your hard work.